 If you have played the guitar for a while, you should have noticed that your fretboard gains a layer of dust upon its surface.
 This layer of sand is a mixture of perspiration from your fingers and dust in the atmosphere.
 Luckily, this dust is easy to clean.
 The corrosion and discoloration of the fretboards act as a clear indicator of the critical condition your guitar is in.

 This method is usually used only when you have unstrung the guitar.
 You should apply lemon oil or orange oil to the fretboard.
 This prevents the fretboard from drying out too much and keeps it feeling moist.
-However, make sure not to drench any of the electronics parts of the guitar, or the wooden parts of the fretboards as you should prefer avoiding too much damage.
+However, make sure not to drench any of the electronic parts of the guitar, or the wooden parts of the fretboards as you should prefer to avoid too much damage.